danielaparker/jsoncons/doc/ref/json_stream_reader.md

 #### Member functions

     bool done() const override;
-Check if there are no more events.
+Checks if there are no more events.

     const stream_event& current() const override;
 Returns the current [stream_event](stream_event.md).

     void next() override;
-Get the next event.
+Advances to the next event.

 ### Examples